Growing Photinia Red Robin Key Points:

 It is essential when you plant a new shrub, Photinia or any shrub, that you water, water and water again.
 I know we think we have had enough water with all the flooding, but even so, there are dry spells and new shrubs need water.

 In this image, the newly planted Photinia did not get regular watering, and it dropped nearly all of its leaves.
 On this occasion, luck intervened.
-After copious and regularly watering, it recovered, but it could so easily have died.
-Therefore, autumn planting is often suggested; the autumn rains will keep the shrub well-watered.
-If you plant in the spring remember it can be very dry and during any dry spells for the first two years water.
-The shrub's roots will be established after two years, allowing it to survive on its own.
+After copious and regular watering, it recovered, but it could so easily have died.
+This is why autumn planting is often suggested; the autumn rains will keep the shrub well-watered.
+If you plant in the spring, remember it can be very dry and during any dry spells for the first two years, water.
+After two years, the shrub's roots will be established, enabling it to survive on its own.